 In this article, we rank the best hard-side truck campers that can safely be hauled on a one-ton SRW short-bed truck.
 So who makes the best truck camper for this size truck?
 That’s a great question.
 We looked at several factors to determine our rankings, including build quality, features, handling, and holding tank capacities.
 Each camper needed to meet three requirements in order to be ranked—each needed to be a hard-side, non-slide model that weighed less than 4,200 pounds fully loaded.
 We chose this figure because it falls within the payload ratings of most gasoline-powered, one-ton SRW short-bed trucks being built today.
 Fortunately, finding campers that weigh less than this figure wasn’t too difficult.
 Most fall well below 4,000 pounds fully loaded.

 Happily, the seven truck campers that made our final cut offer the consumer a wide range of choices.
 Some are big and heavy, while others are light and aerodynamic.
 Some are framed with aluminum, while others are made of wood.
 Significant differences between the campers are noted here in the individual write-ups.
-Again, this article DOES NOT include truck campers with slide-outs.
+Again, this article DOES NOT include truck campers with electric slide-outs.
 If you’re interested in a truck camper with one or more slide-outs, click here.
 Remember, you saw this comprehensive, well-researched list here first, well before Internet copycats with nearly identical lists publish theirs.
-So without further adieu, here are the top 8 short-bed truck campers for one-ton trucks.:
+So without further adieu, here are the 9 best short-bed truck campers for Ford F350 Ram Chevy GM 3500 trucks:

-Ohio-based NuCamp took the truck camper industry by storm in 2015 by introducing what immediately became one of the best looking, most innovative truck campers in the marketplace—the Cirrus 820.
+Ohio-based nuCamp took the truck camper industry by storm in 2015 by introducing what immediately became one of the best looking, most innovative truck campers in the marketplace—the Cirrus 820.
 Noteworthy innovations found in this cutting-edge camper include the Alde hydronic heating system, a whisper-quiet water heater furnace combination unit that saves on both weight and space, the Froli modular sleep system, heated floors, and a space-saving folding bathroom sink.
 But this 2,540-pound camper provides more than just good looks and innovation, it also features a terrific 8-foot 6-inch floorplan with a large wet-bath, a spacious cabover with a north-south queen-size bed, a face-to-face dinette, a massive wardrobe, a large kitchenette with a three-way, 5-cubic foot refrigerator, and copious amounts of storage.
 Framed entirely of aluminum, highlights include a custom diamond-plated rear bumper with hose storage, a dual battery compartment, two 20-pound propane tanks, an 8-foot side awning, dual thermopane windows, a 38-gallon fresh water tank, a massive 32-gallon grey water holding tank, and an 18-gallon black water holding tank.
-Easily one of the top 8 truck campers for one-ton trucks.
-Customers have numerous color options when ordering a NuCamp Cirrus camper, including a silver or white exterior with 10 different color accents to match the color of your truck.
+Easily one of the 9 best short-bed truck campers for Ford F350 Ram Chevy GM 3500 trucks.
+Customers have numerous color options when ordering a nuCamp Cirrus camper, including a silver or white exterior with 10 different color accents to match the color of your truck.
 The MSRP of the Cirrus 820 is $31,842.
 Available at top dealerships nationwide.